EdwardBerman/rayleigh_analysis/README.md

 ### Weatherbench2

 We engineer the Weatherbench2 dataset and evaluation framework so that it is compatible with the rest of the evaluation framework used for the PDE data.
+You may need to run `pip install git+https://github.com/google-research/weatherbench2.git` in your Poetry environment

 **Directory**:
 - `data_preprocessing/weatherbench` contains the scripts used to download the ERAS5 data from Weatherbench2 and the code used to construct the mesh for the Earth.